0x7f/node-odbc-watch/README.md

 # odbc-watch

-Watch to result of multiple SQL queries in parallel using MS SQL Server Query Notifications.
+Watch for result changes of multiple SQL queries in parallel using MS SQL Server Query Notifications.

 ## example